-The federal government recently released its unified federal regulatory agenda–the document that outlines regulatory and deregulatory actions agencies expect to take in coming months.
-Issues involving labor and employment featured prominently on the list.
+On June 11, 2021, the federal government released its unified federal regulatory agenda for spring 2021, which outlines regulatory and deregulation actions agencies expect to take in the coming months.

 The pandemic seems not to have slowed down state and local lawmakers.
 Indeed, over 100 new labor and employment laws and ordinances are scheduled to take effect between July 1, 2021 and November 1, 2021.

 Minimum wage laws can affect businesses of all sizes, whether operating nationwide, in multiple jurisdictions, or only in one state, county, or city.
 To help manage this challenge, we are providing a rates-only update.

 We’re thinking of expanding our recruitment efforts to those under 18, at least through the summer months.
 Before we start hiring younger employees, are there special employment issues to consider with this age group?

 During the last legislative session, the Nevada Legislature made several efforts to increase the state minimum wage.
 One such effort was Assembly Joint Resolution No. 10 of the 80th Legislative Session (AJR 10).